jednewcomb/JBot/README.md

-JBot
+# JBot

-JBot is a Discord bot built using the Java Discord API (JDA).
-This project serves as a sandbox for experimenting with Discord bot features and Java development.
+JBot is a multi-purpose Discord bot built using the Java Discord API (JDA).

-GitHub
-Features
+# Features

     Responds to user commands.
      - Play Music from audio sources such as Youtube, SoundCloud, Bandcamp, and Vimeo